klux21/callback_printf/README.txt

 The supported lenght modifiers for the formats s and c are l for wchar_t arguments and l1 for 1 byte ISO Latin 8 strings, l2 for 2 byte wide Unicode characters and l4 for 4 bytes wide unicode characters.
-For the floating point formats a, A, e, E, f, F, g and G is the prefix L for long double arguments is supported.
-As extension the prefix for specifying the numeric floating point base can be added.
+For the floating point formats a, A, e, E, f, F, g and G the prefix L for long double arguments is supported.
+Additionally a prefix for specifying the numeric floating point base is supported.
 Currently are r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9 supported.
 Instead of a digit an asterisk * can be specified.
 In that case the base needs to be specified by an additional argument of type int just before the floating